Fostoria man sentenced to community control

 Kelbley ordered him to pay fines totaling $220.

-Community control continued for Fostoria woman, 40
+Intervention in lieu of conviction continued for Fostoria woman, 40

 Shannon L. Tiell, 40, admitted the violation during a hearing in Seneca County Common Pleas Court Judge Michael Kelbley’s courtroom.

 Kelbley continued her intervention in lieu of conviction and ordered her to complete a treatment program at Surest Path Recovery Center, Bloomville, court records state.